icpmtech/Stock-Markets-To-React-Developers/README.md

 ## Architecture 🏗️

-Stotra uses a microservices architecture, with separate services for the frontend and backend.
+StockTracker uses a microservices architecture, with separate services for the frontend and backend.
 The two services are stored in separate directories within this monorepo and are meant to be run simultaneously on different ports of the host.
 The frontend is built with React which interfaces with the Node.js/Express backend over a Restful API.
 The backend sends to and reads from the MongoDB database (run on MongoDB Atlas for the demo version).
 The project is hosted on AWS, with Amplify for the frontend and Elastic Cloud Compute for the backend.

 ![Architecture Diagram](./assets/architecture.png)